msander1983/MarkdownPluginRelease/README.md

 UseMadCapCodeSnippet | If set to **true** imports code from Markdown to Flare using the code snippet.
 ConvertedCommentedTags | If set to **true** - imports commented out HTML tags as HTML.
 ExportUnsupportedTagsAsComments | If set to **true** - exports HTML tags without attributes and that are not supported by the Markdown format to commented HTML tags.
 Use in conjuction with the **ConvertedCommentedTags** setting.
+ConvertCommentsToAnnotations | If set to **true** - commented lines `// My comment here` are converted to MadCap:annotations.
 ### YAML meta data
 If a Markdown file contains YAML dat, the YAML tags are converted to meta-tags in Flare.
 * There are a few special cases that are processed differently: